Benjovengo/SmartLuxury/docs/README.md

 Our platform is built on the Ethereum blockchain, deployed on the _Göerli Test Network_, and utilizes smart contracts to ensure that all of our products are authentic and that delivery is guaranteed.
 We have three main smart contracts that make up our platform:

-- **Contacts**: This contract is responsible for storing information about the first name, last name, and address of the registered customers, based on their MetaMask address.
+- **Contacts**: this contract is responsible for storing information about the first name, last name, and address of the registered customers, based on their MetaMask address.

 - **FashionToken**: this contract is responsible for the creation of a custom ERC-20 token to store the products' metadata.
 Each product is represented by a unique token that contains information such as the product's name, description, and image URL.